When the Swift Compiler Deleted Code in Stdlib - A Note of Fixing the Eliminate Redundant Load Pass in Swift 6

 After disassembling the problematic program, we can find that the Array

-key issue is that the program failed to re-acquire the Array
+key issue is that the program failed to re-acquire the Array's buffer

 object after reallocation.
 This causes the address computed with register